-- a) The subscribers to the Memorandum are the first members of the Company.
-Such other persons as are admitted to membership in accordance with the Articles shall be members of the Company.
-They will be drawn from one or more categories of stakeholder, corresponding to the different type of involvement those stakeholders have with the co-operative. - b) The Company is managed co-operatively in that user members, who are the main beneficiaries of the Company's services, play the principal role in its direction.
+- a) The membership of the co-operative will be made up of persons drawn from one or more categories of stakeholder, corresponding to the different type of involvement those stakeholders have with the co-operative. - b) User members, who are the main beneficiaries of the co-operative's services, play the principal role in the direction of the co-operative.
 Non-user members do not have such relevant transactions with the co-operative, though they may be investors, supporters, or otherwise interested parties.
-They are subject to limits on their powers, as specified in 2.7, 2.8, 4.2 and 4.5 below. - c) Each class of membership will be available to particular stakeholders and may have distinct rights and powers. - d) A person or organisation that has membership under more than one class will be required to withdraw, cancel or transfer shares such that they have membership in one class only. - e) Each class has a unique number, and where a person would be eligible to join in more than one class, membership will be allocated to the lowest numbered class that they are eligible for, unless the board of directors rules otherwise.
+They are subject to limits on their powers, as specified in 2.7, 2.8, 4.2 and 4.5 below. - c) Each class of share will be available to particular stakeholders and may have distinct rights and powers. - d) A person or organisation that has membership under more than one class will be requested to withdraw, cancel or transfer shares such that they have membership in one class only.
+If after three months this has not been done, the secretary may cancel the minimum number of shares necessary in order to ensure compliance. - e) Each class has a unique number, and where a person would be eligible to join in more than one class, membership will be allocated to the lowest numbered class that they are eligible for, unless the board of directors rules otherwise.

-f) The user membership classes are as follows: Class number: g) The non-user membership classes are as follows:
+The user membership classes are as follows: Class number:

+Tenants 1

+Persons living or working in Somerset

+g) The non-user membership classes are as follows:

+Supporters and advisors 3

+Investors 4